 The National Hydrological Monitoring Programme (NHMP) produces reports, or webpages, on recent hydrological events of major significance.
 Some aim to comprehensively summarise the event and provide a historical record, whilst others are contemporary and often preliminary assessments of an unfolding episode, and their contents should be understood in this context.
 Contact the NRFA for printed reports.
 For details of other National River Flow Archive publications please visit the NRFA publication page.
-Press and Media enquiries should be directed to the CEH Press Office.
+Press and Media enquiries should be directed to the UKCEH Press Office.

 The 2015-16 winter flooding